hodyroff/scs-training/Virtualization/Support.md

 * Most tools assume a `clouds.yaml` style configuration
     - You keep two config files, `~/.config/openstack/clouds.yaml` and `~/.config/openstack/secure.yaml` where you can have several entries, one per OpenStack project
         * Reminder: An OpenStack project is a workspace for virtual resources with associated roles (user authorizations) in a cloud
-    - The `secure.yaml` file is for you passwords and secrets and must be kept safe; by doing so, you can freely show the `clouds.yaml` to others
+    - The `secure.yaml` file is for your passwords and secrets and must be kept safe; by doing so, you can freely show the `clouds.yaml` to others
     - Tools do not enforce this separation, it is possible (but not recommended) to put all into `clouds.yaml`
     - Some people (aggrieved by Windows?) prefer `clouds.yml` (without the `a`) file name, which works as well.
     - The openstack CLI looks for `clouds.yaml` first in the current directory, then in `~/.config/openstack`, then `/etc/openstack/`)